Plan an Azure Active Directory reporting and monitoring deployment

 Plan an Azure AD reporting and monitoring deployment

-Reporting and monitoring are used to meet your business requirements, gain insights into usage patterns, and t increase your organizations security posture.
+Reporting and monitoring are used to meet your business requirements, gain insights into usage patterns, and increase your organization's security posture.

 Business use cases